eevee/eev.ee/content/2015-11-06-the-tech-diversity-blind-spot.markdown

 Which of these sounds [easier to believe](https://en.wikipedia.org/wiki/Cognitive_dissonance)?

-If you believe that everything important can be quantified, if you believe that humans are fundamentally rational, if you believe you can be objective, if you live in a world where everything is factual and measurable and obeys clear immutable rules...
+If you believe that everything important can be quantified, if you believe that humans are fundamentally rational, if you believe you can be objective, if you live in a world where everything is factual and measurable and obeys clear immutable rules, if you trust your graphs...

 Then not only is the first choice repulsive, it may be _unthinkable_.
 I might as well propose that the planet is made of waffles.
 It's so ridiculous that it can't even come to mind as a serious possibility.